21 Skill-Boosting At-Home Activities to Try with Your Child This WinterDecember 15, 2020

 Tell your child the story of their name.
 Kids love to hear about the origins of their own name: Why was it chosen?
 What does it mean?
 Were they named after someone?
 You could also tell the story of other family names, or your child’s birth or adoption story.
 Lovingly sharing this type of information helps develop your child’s positive self-identity.
 You might try recording the story on a phone or other device and playing the recording at night like a bedtime story.

-With the ideas in this article—and your own favorite at-home activities—you can still create rich and varied learning experiences for your children in the safety of your home.
+With the ideas in this article—and your own favorite at-home activities—you can create rich and varied learning experiences for your children at home this winter.
 And if you’re short on time and can’t make the most of every learning opportunity that comes your way, don’t worry; in times like these, every parent is just doing the best they can to get through the day.
 No matter what activities you do with your child this winter, enjoy exploring, learning, and just being together.

 P.S.
 Don’t forget that activities should be supervised at all times by an adult.
 Any material, food, or toy given to a young child should be reviewed for safety.